Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/how-snapshots-work.md

 More than one snapshot can reference _covered data_.
 It isn't possible to release covered data until you delete all _covering snapshots_ that reference it.

-* To determine the total covered data, including data no longer present in the snapshot, run the {% include qq.html command="snapshot_get_capacity_used_per_snapshot" %} and specify multiple, comma-separated snapshot IDs.
+* To determine the total covered data, including data no longer present in the snapshot, run the {% include qq.html command="snapshot_get_capacity_used_per_snapshot" %} command and specify multiple, comma-separated snapshot IDs.

 * To determine the total amount of data, including covered data that multiple snapshots reference, run the {% include qq.html command="snapshot_get_total_used_capacity" %} command.